When you think of a person who is very physically fit, who do you see?

 Significance: Some sports are based purely on speed, and most sports require speed.
 Speed is also helpful in everyday life, especially when you leave your wallet in a cab and need to run after it.

-Other Facets of Physical Fitness to Mention:
+Other Physical Fitness Metrics to Mention:

 Stamina – Also referred to as anaerobic capacity, the ability of body systems to process, deliver, store, and utilize energy.
 There are three metabolic pathways of energy (1) phosphagen (2) glycolitic, and (3) oxygen.
 Cardiovascular fitness relates primarily to the 3rd pathway, while stamina is primarily a measure of the first two, which are involved in speed and power related activities.